bitbank2/bb_h263/README.md

 ### How are the frames generated?
 The user can ask the library to allocate or provide a pointer to a RGB565 framebuffer.
 Each call to decodeFrame() updates the changing pixels in that framebuffer.<br>

+### Getting started
+First, consult the Wiki to get a feel for the API, then have a look at the examples for Arduino (ESP32) and Linux.<br>